-The majority of materials contained in the Humboldt Museum pertain to local Winnemucca history and include: antique cars, period clothing, furniture and valuables passed down by successful families.
-Most prominently displayed is the skeletal remains of a wooly mammoth found nearby.
+The majority of materials contained in the Humboldt Museum pertain to local Winnemucca history and include: antique cars, period clothing, furniture and valuables.
+Most prominently displayed is the skeletal remains of a Colombian Mammoth found nearby.
+In addition to the two-story main building housing the bulk of the collection and exhibits, the museum property also includes the 1907 St. Mary’s Episcopal Church, the 1880’s Greinstein Building, and the 1899 Richardson-Saunders House.

 Know Before You Go